 Glass is growing in popularity, but is it a viable alternative?

 Consider this - glass is 15 times heavier than plastic and requires three times more energy to produce.
 Because of this, it emits five times more CO2 than plastic.
 Also, the product becomes heavy, and when it ships, carbon emissions are higher.
-A brand might switch their packaging to glass, but not necessarily realise the impact their decision has on the environment.
+A brand or consumer might switch to glass, but not realise the impact their decision has on the environment in another way.

 Tubes, travel sizes, and refills

 Tube packaging has its challenges.
 Often, the lid and the tube are from different materials.
 The best-case scenario with tubes would be to have the whole thing made from the same material.
 But that presents another challenge - the usability of the products (will the product dispense as it should.)
 Multi-material packaging is popular for a reason - it works and gives optimum product performance and shelf life.
 PCR materials will have a government cap because they will run out if we use 100%.
 So we use 50%